 The change in landscape will amaze you as you travel down the West Coast, with glimpses of the Tasman Sea showing beneath rugged cliffs.
 Take the Haast Pass Highway inland and admire waterfalls and many viewing points and short walks along the way before reaching Wanaka, an alpine paradise with views so good it’s hard to put down your camera.

 Stay 2 nights in Wanaka.

 Relax and explore Wanaka – you may want to visit Puzzling World, Wanaka’s illusional attraction, or the National Toy and Transport Museum.
 Other options include strolling along one of Wanaka’s stunning walking tracks, relaxing on the lake’s edge or browsing through Wanaka’s boutique shops.

 You could also visit Rippon Vineyard and Tasting Room to sample local wines, or catch a film at Cinema Paradiso, Wanaka’s quirky local theatre.

 Driving time Wanaka to Queenstown 68 km / 42 miles, 1 hour

-Drive over the Crown Range, New Zealand’s highest State Highway, and admire the fantastic views along the way before arriving back in the stunning alpine resort of Queenstown.
+Drive over the Crown Range, one of New Zealand’s highest alpine roads, and admire the fantastic views along the way before arriving back in the stunning alpine resort of Queenstown.
 Drop your rental car off at Queenstown Airport and depart Queenstown at your leisure.